Materials-Consortia/OPTIMADE/optimade.rst

 Clients and servers that use other units internally thus have to do unit conversions as part of preparing and processing OPTIMADE responses.

 The physical unit of a property, the embedded items of a list, or values of a dictionary, are defined with the field :field:`x-optimade-unit`.
-This field MUST be given with a non-:val:`null` value both at the highest level in the OPTIMADE Property Definition and in any nested Inner Property Definitions for which the value represented has a physical unit.
+This field MUST be given with a non-:val:`null` value both at the highest level in the OPTIMADE Property Definition and in any inner Property Definitions for which the value represented has a physical unit.
-If the value is unitless, e.g., a string representing a chemical formula or an integer counting the number of atoms in the unit cell :field:`x-optimade-unit`: MUST be omitted or given as :val:`null`.
+If the value does not have a unit, e.g., a string representing a chemical formula or an integer counting the number of atoms in the unit cell :field:`x-optimade-unit`: MUST be omitted or given as :val:`null`.

-A standard set of unit symbols for OPTIMADE are taken from version 3.09 unit database `definition.units` from `GNU units software <https://www.gnu.org/software/units/>`__.
+A standard set of unit symbols for OPTIMADE are taken from version 3.09 unit database :val:`definition.units` from `GNU units software <https://www.gnu.org/software/units/>`__.
 If the unit is available in this database, or if it can be expressed as a compound unit expression using these units, the value of :field:`x-optimade-unit` SHOULD be set to the corresponding (compound) string symbol and no further definition be given.

 The GNU units database is found in the file: "definitions.units" in the [Source Distribution](http://ftp.gnu.org/gnu/units/).
-A compound unit expression is created by combining the unit symbols defined in this database separated by a single multiplication `*` or division `/` symbol.
+A compound unit expression is created by combining the unit symbols defined in this database separated by a single multiplication :val:`*` or division :val:`/` symbol.
-The unit symbols can also be suffixed by a single `^` symbol followed by a positive integer to indicate the power of the preceding unit, e.g., `m^3` for cubic meter.
+The unit symbols can also be suffixed by a single :val:`^` symbol followed by a positive integer to indicate the power of the preceding unit, e.g., :val:`m^3` for cubic meter.
-The unit symbols can also be prefixed by one (but not more than one) of the prefixes defined in the database (indicated there by a trailing `-`).
+The unit symbols can also be prefixed by one (but not more than one) of the prefixes defined in the database (indicated there by a trailing :val:`-`).
 Furthermore:

 - No whitespace, parenthesis, or other symbols than specified above are permitted.
 - If multiple string representations of the same unit exist in `definition.units`, the *first one* in that file consisting of only lowercase letters a-z and underscores, but no other symbols, SHOULD be used.
 - The unit symbols MUST appear in alphabetical order.
-- Consecutive divisions, e.g., :val:`a/b/c` are interpreted separately, i.e., :val:`b` and :val:`c` are both interpreted to be to the power of -1.
+- Consecutive divisions and multiplications, e.g., :val:`a/b/c*d` are interpreted separately, i.e., :val:`b` and :val:`c` are both interpreted to be to the power of -1 and :val:`d` to the power of 1.

-If a (compound) symbol based on the GNU units database is not used, the string in :field:`x-optimade-unit` MUST be defined in the :field:`unit-definitions` field inside the :field:`x-optimade-definition` field in the topmost level of the Property Definition.
+If a (compound) symbol based on the GNU units database is not used, the string in :field:`x-optimade-unit` MUST be defined in the :field:`unit-definitions` field inside the :field:`x-optimade-property` field in the outermost level of the Property Definition.

-The :field:`x-optimade-unit` field is a list of dictionaries that has the following format:
+If provided, the :field:`unit-definitions` in :field:`x-optimade-property` MUST be a list of dictionaries, all adhering to the following format:

 **REQUIRED keys:**